Battle for Critical Minerals: The U.S. Forms Alliances to Exert Pressure, Europe Seeks Alternative Paths, Undercurrents Stir in Global Supply Chains.

 The Paradox of Refactoring and the Uncertain Future

-The Washington Conference and the ensuing global actions mark a paradigm shift in critical mineral supply chains from "efficiency-first" to "security-first."
-However, this restructuring is fraught with paradoxes.
+The Washington Conference and the global actions it triggered mark a paradigm shift in critical mineral supply chains from prioritizing efficiency to prioritizing security.
+However, this restructuring is full of paradoxes.

-First, the contradiction between urgency and complexity.
-The United States loudly calls for "speeding up," but whether it's pioneering in Greenland, exploring deep-sea mining, or building new smelting capacity, these are all massive projects that are capital-intensive, have long cycles, and involve technological uncertainties—they cannot be accomplished overnight.
+First, the conflict between urgency and complexity.
+The United States calls for accelerating the pace, but whether it is the pioneering efforts in Greenland, the exploration of deep-sea mining, or the construction of new smelting capacity, these are all capital-intensive, long-cycle, and technologically uncertain massive projects that cannot be accomplished overnight.
 Establishing alternative supply chains requires a decade or even longer, while geopolitical frictions can change in an instant.

 Secondly, the contradiction between alliance coordination and interest differentiation.
 Although the G7 and its partner countries share common anxieties, their respective interest demands differ.
 The United States focuses on great power competition and global leadership; Europe seeks a balance between security and sovereignty, as well as environmental standards; resource-rich countries like Australia and Greenland (through Denmark) aim to maximize resource value; Japan pursues technological self-reliance and supply chain control.
 Establishing cooperation such as price floors requires extremely delicate interest balancing and enforcement mechanisms, which is no easy task.
 Secondly, the contradiction between alliance coordination and interest differentiation.
 Although the G7 and its partner countries share common anxieties, their respective interest demands differ.
 The United States focuses on great power competition and global leadership; Europe seeks a balance between security and sovereignty, as well as environmental standards; resource-rich countries like Australia and Greenland (through Denmark) aim to maximize resource value; Japan pursues technological self-reliance and supply chain control.
 Establishing cooperation such as price floors requires extremely delicate interest balancing and enforcement mechanisms, which is no easy task.